 Every year, nearly 40% of the food produced in our country ends up in landfills while millions of people go hungry.
 Food Lifeline has a solution.
 We rescue millions of pounds of nutritious food from farmers, manufacturers, grocery stores, restaurants, and retailers that would otherwise go to waste.
-13,000 volunteers visit our Hunger Solution Center annually to help sort and repack this nourishing food.
-Food Lifeline then distributes it to more than 300 food banks, shelters, and meal programs throughout Western Washington, providing the equivalent of 97,000 meals every day.
+13,450 volunteers visit our Hunger Solution Center annually to help sort and repack this nourishing food.
+Food Lifeline then distributes it to more than 300 food banks, shelters, and meal programs throughout Western Washington, providing the equivalent of 116,000 meals every day for hungry children, adults, and seniors.

 Distribution and mobile food programs